 - 4.1.1.1.
 To establish a comprehensive transportation network that allows a full range of mobility options, including walking, cycling and transit. - 4.1.1.2.
 That public transit shall be the primary focus for expanding Vaughan's transportation network capacity to 2031.
-Consistent with the York Region Official Plan, an overall transit modal split of 30% during peak periods is targeted for the City as a whole and a transit modal split of 50% is targeted for Intensification Areas by 2031.

-- 4.1.1.3.
-To recognize the integrated nature of land use, urban design, and transportation in land use planning decisions and to ensure that such decisions support a full range of transportation options, and specifically prioritize opportunities to enhance walking, cycling and transit options. - 4.1.1.4.
+Consistent with the York Region Official Plan, an overall transit modal split of 30% during peak periods is targeted for the City as a whole and a transit modal split of 50% is targeted for the Vaughan Metropolitan Centre and the Regional Intensification Corridors by 2031.
+A 40% transit modal split during peak periods is targeted for all other Intensification Areas by 2031. - 4.1.1.3.
+To recognize the integrated nature of land use, urban design, and transportation in land use planning decisions that support a full range of transportation options, and specifically prioritize opportunities to enhance walking, cycling and transit options. - 4.1.1.4.
 That Intensification Areas are priorities for transit investments.
-Land-use planning decisions within Intensification Areas shall maximize the use of existing and planned transit infrastructure, taking into account the planned level of transit service and potential impacts on nearby neighbourhoods. - 4.1.1.5.
-That the street network shall be the basis for enhanced transportation opportunities, including transit, walking, cycling, and placemaking initiatives.
-Existing rights-of-way shall be optimized to ensure efficient movement for a variety of modes, potentially resulting in reduced capacity for cars where overall capacity increases can be achieved. - 4.1.1.6.
-To support the development of a comprehensive network of on-street and off-street pedestrian and bicycle routes, through the implementation of the City's Pedestrian and Cycling Master Plan and York Region's Pedestrian and Cycling Master Plan, to facilitate walking and cycling and to ensure convenience and connectivity.
-Opportunities to improve the connectivity of the City's street system shall be identified through the development process. - 4.1.1.7.
-To implement the long-term transportation and transit networks, as identified on Schedule 9 and Schedule 10 respectively, in coordination with the appropriate agencies and adjacent municipalities and secure land for such purposes through the development approval process. - 4.1.1.8.
-That all transportation and transit infrastructure initiatives within the Oak Ridges Moraine and Greenbelt Plan Areas identified on Schedule 4 shall be in accordance with the polices of those Plans and the applicable policies of Section 3.4 of this Plan.
+Land-use planning decisions within Intensification Areas should maximize the use of existing and planned transit infrastructure in accordance with the policies of this plan, taking into account the existing and planned level of transit service and potential impacts on nearby neighbourhoods. - 4.1.1.5.
+That the street network will be the basis for enhanced transportation opportunities, including transit, walking, cycling, and placemaking initiatives.
+Existing rights-of way should be designed to optimize the efficient movement for a variety of modes, potentially resulting in reduced capacity for cars where overall capacity increases can be achieved. - 4.1.1.6.
+To support the development of a comprehensive network of on-street and off-street pedestrian and bicycle routes, through the implementation of the City's Pedestrian and Cycling Master Plan and York Region's Pedestrian and Cycling Master Plan, to facilitate walking and cycling and to promote convenience and connectivity.
+Opportunities to improve the connectivity of the City's street system shall be identified through the development process.

+- 4.1.1.7.
+To implement the long-term transportation and transit networks, as identified on Schedule 9 and Schedule 10 respectively, in coordination with the appropriate agencies and adjacent municipalities and secure land for such purposes through the development approval process.
+Transportation corridors shall be protected from development that could preclude or negatively affect the use of the corridor(s) for the purpose(s) for which they are identified. - 4.1.1.8.
+To update the City of Vaughan Transportation Master Plan and Pedestrian and Bicycle Master Plan every five years at minimum. - 4.1.1.9.
+That all transportation and transit infrastructure initiatives within the Oak Ridges Moraine and Greenbelt Plan Areas identified on Schedule 4 shall be in accordance with the polices of those Plans and the applicable policies of Section 3.4 and 3.5 of this Plan.